 Your new puppy is now 100% dependent on you for everything... including his life (literally).

-Or if you want to jump straight to one of the most common topics, these links will get you what you need.
+If you want to jump straight to one of the most common topics, these links will get you what you need:

 What you feed your pup during those early, fast-growing months, has a huge impact on his future growth and development.... even on how long he lives.